 To minimise the risk of data loss during failure, you need to back up your database regularly.
 A well-planned backup and restore strategy helps to prevent any data loss.
 Two essential parameters you need to keep in mind for an optimal data backup plan are Recovery Point Objective(RPO) and Recovery Time Objective(RTO).

 For information on how to perform backup and restore, refer to the Backup and Restore section.
 Refer to the Business Continuity section for information on business continuity plans in the case of a failure.

 Actively monitoring your database cluster for overall health and optimal performance is very important to avoid unnecessary downtime.
 It’s best to identify any warning signs before they become major incidents.
 Exasol allows you to create and configure monitoring services.
 Additionally, you can also forward these service messages to other monitoring systems.

 Refer to the Monitoring section for more information.
 Exasol also supports other monitoring services such as Nagios, Splunk or XML-RPC APIs.
 For more information, refer to the Other Monitoring Services section.

 In addition to the above monitoring options, Exasol also provides additionally monitoring service packages for you.
 It is a paid service.
 When you opt for the monitoring service package, Exasol will monitor your database using a software system monitor with an automated incident report system.
-To know more, refer the Support Services page on our Community.
+To know more, visit Support.